laalaguer/smart-video-render/python/README.md

 ## Render Video Using Python+FFMPEG

 ### `./tests`
 All tests.
-You can use `pytest` to test.
+You can use `cd ./tests` then `pytest` to run all the testing cases.